 CUPA and Waste Tire Program Performance Evaluations

-Both the CUPA and the Waste Tire programs are routinely evaluated once every three years by state agencies.
+Both the CUPA and the Waste Tire programs are evaluated by state agencies.

 File Review Process for Hazardous Materials and Site Mitigation Records.

 You may contact this office at 707-784-6765 for an appointment.
 You may fax in a file review request on your letterhead at 707-784-4805 listing any Assessor Parcel Numbers and/or addresses/locations for which you request to review.
 Please provide a prospective date and time you desire for the review.
-The Department requires appointments to allow staff time pull any paper files, retrieve files for archives, obtain records for the California Environmental Reporting System (CERS), and to review paper files for confidential information tat cannot be legally release to the public.
-We recommend you consult the following state links to databases and the CalEPA public records requests before requesting a file review:
+The Department requires appointments to allow staff time pull any paper files, retrieve files for archives, obtain records for the California Environmental Reporting System (CERS), and to review paper files for confidential information that cannot be legally release to the public.
+We recommend you consult the following State of California Portals before requesting a file review:

-Please be advised, that a formal public records process is separate process.
-If you request copies of public records through this process, the records clerks will respond to you within 10 days to let you know if the records are available, the cost of copying, the cost for mailing/shipping, and if applicable the cost for staff to perform the research to provide the requested records.
+Please note, if you desire pubic records duplicated and sent to you, the records clerks will respond in writing to you within 10 days to let you know if the records are available.
+There will be a cost of copying, a cost for mailing/shipping, and if applicable a cost for staff to perform the research to provide the requested records.